Lullabot/composer-checks/README.md

 ## Composer configuration checks

-To promote best practices within Composer projects, we run a few checks after running Composer commmads.
+To promote best practices within Composer projects, we run a few checks after running Composer commands.

-It adds the following checks when running `composer install` .
+It adds the following checks when running `composer install` or `composer update`.

 ### More information
 * https://architecture.lullabot.com/adr/20220429-composer-patchlevel/